Continuous dependence estimates for nonlinear fractional convection-diffusion equations: Introduction

 To finish, let us mention that in the case of fractional Laplacians of order~$\alpha \geq 1$, Theorems~\ref{th:nonlin}--\ref{nat:th-levy} can be improved by taking advantage of the homogeneity of the measures in~\eqref{frac_lap}.
 In order not to make this paper too long, this special case (including~$\alpha<1$) is investigated in a second paper~\cite{AlCiJa10}.

 The rest of this paper is organized as follows.
-In Section~\ref{nat:sec-preliminaries} we list the notation used throughout the paper; we also recall the notion of entropy solution to~\eqref{1}.
+In Section~\ref{nat:sec-preliminaries} we recall the notion of entropy solution to~\eqref{1}.
 In Section~\ref{sec:2}, we state and discuss our main results.
 Sections~~\ref{nat:sec-pro-nl}--\ref{nat:sec-proofs} are devoted to the proofs of our main results; Section~\ref{nat:sec-pro-nl} states some preliminary results on the nonlocal operator.
-For the reader's convenience, some more or less known technical results have been gathered in the Appendices.